kics223w1/Rebuild-FaceBook-Android/README.md

 #### Rebuild Facebook Android
  - **The main features**: Posting, commnent, user profile, post story, add friend, update status, send notifications, sign in and sign up and almost every UI from Facebook.
  - If you want to use this app , please email me "caoviethuy11@gmail.com".
-And I will send you the invitation to private testing in google play so you can dowload my app in your phone.
+I will send you the invitation to private testing in google play so you can dowload my app in your phone.
  - Demo app: https://youtu.be/kMPVpH0ErLo

 ## 💻 Technology